-Evan has been training Brazilian Jiu-Jitsu since 2008, and currently holds the rank of Brown Belt which he achieved under Professor Curtis Hill in 2014.
+Evan has been training Brazilian Jiu-Jitsu since 2008, and currently holds the rank of Black Belt which he achieved under Professor Robert Drysdale in 2018.
 In 2015 he earned the title of No Gi Grappler of the year from Fight to Win Promotions.
 Evan is an avid competitor and in 2015 competed in the first Fight to Win Pro submission only event winning his match.
 Since then Evan has competed regularly in the Fight to Win Pro events, as well as the local jiu-jitsu tournaments.
-Along with being a coach at Fulcrum Jiu-Jitsu Academy, Evan is also the gym manager.
+Along with being an instructor at Fulcrum Jiu-Jitsu Academy, Evan is also the gym manager.”

 Professor Nick Brown

 Nick began studying Brazilian Jiu-Jitsu in 2008 and in 2017 earned his Black Belt from Professor Curtis Hill (black belt under Professor Wellington “Megaton” Dias).
 Nick is a valued teacher, mentor, and competitor.
 Nick has competed in many tournaments and in 2016 competed in his first professional jiu-jitsu event through Fight to Win Promotions.
 Nick has fought in MMA as both an amateur and a professional with a record of 3-2 amateur and 1-0 pro; all of his wins were earned via submissions.